CJSTP/CJSTP/README.md

 ---

-*Currently open to senior compliance and strategy roles in TradFi, FinTech and crypto.*
+*Currently open to senior compliance and strategy roles in Consulting, TradFi, FinTech and crypto.*